su77ungr/easy_mint/readme.md

 >  <h3> 2.
 Setting up your environment</h3>
- * find your path on your local machine: /mnt/{STORAGE}/Users/{USER}/AppData/Local/chia-blockchain/app-1.4.0/resources/app.asar.unpacked/daemon
+ * with WSL path should be: /mnt/{STORAGE}/Users/{USER}/AppData/Local/chia-blockchain/app-1.4.0/resources/app.asar.unpacked/daemon
- * it’s a bit long winded when most of your frequently accessed files are located there.
-Thankfully, we can use symlinks
+ * to simplify this path, we can use symlinks
  * run `sudo ln -s /mnt/{STORAGE}/Users/{USER}/AppData/Local/chia-blockchain/app-1.4.0/resources/app.asar.unpacked/daemon ~/chia`
  * you can `cd ~/chia` to access your linked directory; run `./chia.exe -h` to test everything is working as it should
  * run `git clone https://github.com/su77ungr/easy_mint.git` inside the ~/chia folder and  `cd easy_mint/`